 In terms of information, we always give the LLM background about where the ground-truth distribution $F$ came from, including description of product(s) and geographical location of customers.
 For the pricing and newsvendor problems which have real-valued outcomes, we give the LLM numerical values to anchor on, but give the same anchors to the random baseline that is compared against.
 In the \textbf{Few-shot} setting, the LLM is given additional information in the form of examples, either of outcomes similar to those in $F$, or of distributions similar to $F$.

-Orthogonal to the information setting, we test the following ways of prompting an LLM to generate a distribution. \begin{enumerate} \item \textbf{Sampling.} The LLM is prompted to generate a single outcome $\xi$ many times independently, and then these $\xi$'s are combined to form the estimated distribution $\hF$.
+Orthogonal to the information setting, we test the following prompting methods. \begin{enumerate} \item \textbf{Sampling.} The LLM is prompted to generate a single outcome $\xi$ many times independently, and then these $\xi$'s are combined to form the estimated distribution $\hF$.

 \item \textbf{Persona-sampling.} Same as sampling, but the LLM is prompted to imitate a different customer ``persona'' each time (e.g.\ if the persona is ``rich person'', then the LLM might generate a high willingness-to-pay $\xi$).
 We use a collection of personas that resembles, but is not identical to, the true characteristics of customers that generated the ground-truth distribution $F$.